How a young couple can kill $142,000 in debt and start investing

 Related: Don’t fall for investment porn

 I think once the family has paid off most or all of their debts, they should turn their attention to investing.
 The exception might be if either of them has a group plan at work with a matching contribution from their employer.
-If that’s the case, I’d take advantage of those plans right away if they’re available.
+If that’s the case, I’d take advantage of those plans right away.

 They mentioned the prospect of renting for the foreseeable future.
-Once they have their debt paid off and start to accumulate a downpayment—which could come from their RRSPs under the Home Buyer’s Plan—I think I would consider buying a home.
-I’m familiar with the Oshawa area where they are planning to move and rents are actually fairly high relative to the cost of buying—at least right now.
-Other parts of the Greater Toronto Area are arguably renter’s markets.
+Once they have their debt paid off and start to accumulate a down payment—which could come from their RRSPs under the Home Buyer’s Plan—I think I would consider buying a home.
+I’m familiar with the Oshawa area, and rents are actually fairly high relative to the cost of buying—at least right now.
+Other parts of the Greater Toronto Area are arguably renters’ markets.
 But that’s an assessment to make when the family’s balance sheet is stronger and they can consider their finances and their long-term plans.
 By the time they’re in a position to buy, their kids will be that much closer to going away to school.
 It may not make sense to buy a house for four of them when they could be empty nesters shortly thereafter.

 David and Julie mention leaving his $93,000 defined contribution pension plan and $21,000 RRSP with the insurance company where they are currently invested.
-The DC pension is actually locked-in and generally can’t be accessed before the age of 55.
+The DC pension is actually locked in and generally can’t be accessed before the age of 55.
 So they don’t really have a choice with that account—at least whether or not they access it.
-They do have a choice as to whether or not they leave the accounts with the insurance company or move them somewhere else though.
+They do have a choice as to whether or not they leave the accounts with the insurance company or move them somewhere else, though.
 Some group plans provide decent investment options and modest fees for departing members.
 Some don’t.
-So they should assess if there are better options to move the DC pension and RRSP elsewhere after David’s departure.
+They should assess if there are better options to move the DC pension and RRSP elsewhere after David’s departure.